Sandgate, New South Wales

 Sandgate is a suburb of Newcastle, New South Wales, Australia, located 11 km from Newcastle's central business district.
 It is part of the City of Newcastle local government area.
+The Awabakal and Worimi people were the first to live in Newcastle.

 It has a railway station on the Hunter Line.
 Within the suburb is the largest cemetery in Newcastle, Sandgate Cemetery, which includes the now-derelict rail-head station, formerly used by funeral trains from Honeysuckle near Newcastle.

+History

+Sandgate was established in the early 20th century as a residential area when it underwent a development of housing estates during the expansion of the Newcastle area.